-Most people who use MDMA take it in a pill, tablet, or capsule.
+Most people who use MDMA take it in a pill, tablet or capsule.
 The pills can be different colors and sometimes have cartoon-like images on them.
 Some people take more than one pill at a time, called “bumping.”
 The popular term “Molly” (slang for “molecular”) refers to the pure crystalline powder form of MDMA, though one can never know for sure, and is usually sold in capsules.

 MDMA’s effects generally last from 3 to 6 hours.
 It is common for users to take a second dose of the drug as the effects of the first dose begin to fade.
 Some users may also take MDMA along with other drugs.

-“The severe aftereffects, “comedown”, are caused by the brain no longer having enough serotonin after the surge that was triggered by using MDMA.”
+The severe after effects, “comedown”, are caused by the brain no longer having enough serotonin after the rush that was triggered by using MDMA.